DashInvests/manual/1 - Manual.md

 It varies.
 In some cases most of our communication is by email and chat, others where we do a regularly-scheduled call, others where we meet in person from time to time -- it just depends on what the founder wants.
 At minimum, we generally like to know the number one thing we can help a company with at a given time so we can focus on that.

 We appreciate getting regular investment updates (e.g., a monthly email) from companies we back, since it creates a background of good understanding that helps us help you.
-In practice, about two-thirds of companies we back are in this habit.

 What makes a good written update for investors?
-* A summary (sentence!) that helps us understand how you're doing at trying to accomplish the most important thing for your startup right now -- usually we think in terms of [the risks you're trying to address](https://also.roybahat.com/instead-of-a-business-plan-write-a-thesis-plan-6de9de59daaf)
+* A summary (sentence!) that helps us understand how you're doing at trying to accomplish the most important thing for your startup right now -- usually we think in terms of the risks you're trying to address
 * Usually, that means the one operational metric you believe tells the story of where you are, and how that metric changed since last time you communicated it (and relative to your expectations)
 * What you’re most excited about now
 * How you’re doing financially (cash left, burn)